csce585-mlsystems/project-athena/README.md

 # Submission
 Each team should submit all materials that enable an independent group to replicate the results, which includes but not least:

 * Code.
 Submit the code in your project GitHub repo.
- 1. Team leader create a project GitHub repo by forking the class project GitHub repo.
- 2. Add all your team members to your team repo.
+In order to do that, the team leader should first create a project GitHub repo for your team by forking the class project GitHub repo then add all your team members to the team repo.
+All scripts should be maintained in the `src` folder properly.
- 3.

-which you need to create in the course [GitHub organization](https://github.com/csce585-mlsystems).
-The team leader need to send TA a list of team member GitHub accounts to be added to the organization.
 * The experimental results.
 For example, for attack tasks, submit the crafted AEs, the logs for experiments, and any necessary results.
 For defense tasks, submit the built defenses, the logs for experiments, and any necessary results.
 * A simple report.
 Submit reports in the form of Jupyter notebooks on the GitHub repo.
   * Contribution of each individual member.